Yul Brynner: The King and I

 The next year, at the urging of Martin, Brynner auditioned for Rodgers and Hammerstein's new musical in New York.
 He recalled that, as he was finding success as a director on television, he was reluctant to go back on the stage.
 Once he read the script, however, he was fascinated by the character of the King and was eager to perform in the project.

-Brynner's role as King Mongkut in The King and I (4,625 times on stage) became his best-known role.
-He appeared in the original 1951 production and later touring productions as well as a 1977 Broadway revival, a London production in 1979 and another Broadway revival in 1985.
+Brynner's role as King Mongkut in The King and I (4,625 times on stage) became his best known.
+He appeared in the original 1951 production opposite Gertrude Lawrence and later touring productions, as well as a 1977 Broadway revival, a London production in 1979, and another Broadway revival in 1985.
 He won the Tony Award for Best Featured Actor in a Musical for the first of these Broadway productions and a special Tony for the last.

-He reprised the role in the 1956 film version, for which he won an Academy Award as Best Actor and in Anna and the King, a short-lived TV version on CBS in 1972.
+He reprised the role in the 1956 film version, for which he won an Academy Award as Best Actor.
+He also played it in Anna and the King, a short-lived TV series on CBS in 1972.
 Brynner is one of only ten people who have won both a Tony and an Academy Award for the same role.

-In 1951 Brynner shaved his head for his role in The King and I. Following the huge success of the Broadway production and subsequent film Brynner continued to shave his head for the rest of his life, though he wore a wig for certain roles.
-Brynner's shaven head was unusual at the time and his striking appearance helped to give him an exotic appeal.
+In 1951, Brynner shaved his head for his role in The King and I. Following the huge success of the Broadway production and subsequent film, he continued to shave his head for the rest of his life, wearing a wig when it was necessary for a role.
+It was unusual for a man to have a shaven head at the time, and his striking appearance helped to give him an exotic appeal.
 Some fans shaved off their hair to imitate him, and a shaven head was often referred to as the "Yul Brynner look".